 Multi-blade, pivoted cartridge razors that come from a few large multi-national companies are manufactured to a narrow set of specifications.
 Double-edge (DE) razors (and blades!) have a number of options to choose from.
 Lets look at some of the variables and see what stands out.
 Note that the terms double edge razor, DE razor, and safety razor are essentially interchangeable in the context of this article.

 This article is especially aimed at the newcomer to “old school” wet shaving, though even experienced wet shavers will probably find some good nuggets of information.
 These are not the only products of course.
 If you know of a good DE razor not listed here be sure to mention it in a comment!
 All the prices in this article are in U.S. dollars and approximate.
-Amazon and West Coast Shaving links are affiliate.

-Contents - Skip To:
+Contents – Skip To

 Double Edge Razor Price Range

-The low end (under about US $30 or so) DE razor market has been flooded with razors from the Pakistan and China.
+The low end (under about US $20 or so) DE razor market has been flooded with razors from the Pakistan and China.
 Many of these safety razors have dubious quality control.
 Some brands simply purchase these razors, add their own logo and resell them at a substantial mark-up: this range is seeing more than its share of sketchy marketers, especially on Amazon.

 Some other names that are getting more well-known for this price range include Fatip, RazoRock, and Phoenix Artisan Accoutrements.
-Even razor artisans who had been offering products at the upper end of the DE razor market seem to be recognizing the value of the price vs. performance ratio.
+Even razor artisans who had previously been offering products at the upper end of the DE razor market seem to be recognizing the value of the price vs. performance ratio.

 This is the range where you will find the enormously popular Merkur 34c (AKA “Heavy Duty,” “HD,” or “Heavy Classic,”) and Edwin Jagger DE89 series (differing only in the type of handle offered: the “lbl” handle variant appears to be the most popular but there are a wide variety of handle styles).
 These razors remain popular even with all the changes in the market over the past few years.